Five Best CFast Card Readers for Faster Transfer Speeds

 • Does not offer the fastest CFast 2.0 speeds

-How to Choose the Right CFast Card Reader
+How to Choose the Right CFast Card Reader: Things to Consider.

 CFast 2.0 was introduced in 2009 and commercially available in 2013.
 The newer cards used SATA 3.0 interfaces instead of SATA 2.0, increasing the read/write transfer speeds.

-CFast 2.0 card readers are theoretically capable of achieving transfer speeds up to 600MB/s.
+CFast 2.0 card readers can theoretically achieve transfer speeds up to 600MB/s.
 They are also backward compatible, allowing them to read CFast 1.0/1.1 cards.

 The next consideration is USB connectivity.
-Many of the latest card readers have USB 3.0 connections while some only include USB 2.0.
+Many of the latest card readers have USB 3.x connections, while some only include USB 2.0.

-USB 3.0 is capable of transfer speeds up to 5GB/s, which is more than enough bandwidth to support the max transfer speeds of the latest CFast cards.
+USB 3.0, 3.1, and 3.2 can transfer speeds up to 5GB/s, which is more than enough bandwidth to support the maximum transfer speeds of the latest CFast cards.
 USB 2.0 is limited to 480MB/s and typically performs slower.

 Conclusion